- Yes

 - No

 Hello everybody.
 I’d like to re-introduce and suggest the Lockheed Martin F-35A Lightning II as a future addition to the US Aviation tech tree.
-It is an American single-seat, single-engine, stealth multirole combat aircraft designed for air superiority and strike operations.
-This variant is the Conventional Take-off and Landing (CTOL) for the United States Air Force and is the smallest and lightest variant.
+The F-35A is an American single-seat, single-engine, stealth multirole combat aircraft designed for air superiority and strike operations.
+This variant, designated for the United States Air Force, features a Conventional Take-off and Landing (CTOL) configuration and is the smallest and lightest of the F-35 family.

 Key Characteristics